LaputanMachines/beautiful-nanaimo/_posts/2024-06-13-ypn-future-of-transit-in-nanaimo.md

 toc: true
 ---

 Interested in learning more about the future of transit in Nanaimo?
 Join the Young Professionals of Nanaimo for a presentation on the Transit Redevelopment Strategy in the Regional District of Nanaimo as well as the planned transit improvements for downtown.
-The wonderful Lainy Stevenson (RDN) and Michael Elliot (City of Nanaimo, ISL) will be talking about all the exciting ways Nanaimo is growing its transit network.
+The wonderful Lainy Stevenson (RDN) and Michael Elliott (City of Nanaimo, ISL) will be talking about all the exciting ways Nanaimo is growing its transit network.

 * **Time**: 6:00-9:00pm
 * **Date**: Thursday, June 13th, 2024
 * **Location**: Longwood Brewpub – Upstairs Room
 * **Cost**: Free for Strong Towns Nanaimo community members
 * **Topic**: The future of transit in Nanaimo
-* **Speakers**: Lainy Stevenson (RDN) and Michael Elliot (City of Nanaimo, ISL)
+* **Speakers**: Lainy Stevenson (RDN) and Michael Elliott (City of Nanaimo, ISL)

 Appetizers will be provided by the YPN.
 We hope to see you there!